heroku/terraform-provider-heroku/website/docs/r/app.html.markdown

 * `config_vars` - (Optional) Configuration variables for the application.
      The config variables in this map are not the final set of configuration variables, but rather variables you want present.
-That is, other configuration variables set externally won't be removed by Terraform if they aren't present in this list.
+That is, other configuration variables set externally by Heroku Addons will not be present in this list.
+See the `all_config_vars` for a complete list of config vars present for the application.
 * `space` - (Optional) The name of a private space to create the app in.
 * `organization` - (Optional) A block that can be specified once to define organization settings for this app.
 The fields for this block are